 Would I rather have perfect weather for every race?
 Of course.
 But you can’t change the weather, and there is nothing you can do about it.

 And sometimes it just flat-out sucks.
-I’m still bummed that I couldn’t do Death Valley and I haven’t been able to get back there, but there’s also a silver lining: while I was ready for cold, 6 degrees may have been pushing it.
+I’m still bummed I couldn’t do Death Valley and I haven’t been able to get back there, but there’s also a silver lining: while I was ready for cold weather, 6 degrees may have been pushing it.

 So roll with the punches.
 It will be what it will be on race day.